krishnasutar/quicksport1/replit.md

 ## Overview

-QuickCourt is a full-stack, mobile-first web application designed for Gen-Z athletes to book sports facilities, join matches, manage subscriptions, split payments, earn rewards, and receive instant confirmations.
-The platform serves as a comprehensive sports booking and community platform that bridges the gap between sports facility owners and players.

-The application supports three main user roles: regular users who book courts and join matches, facility owners who list and manage their venues, and administrators who oversee platform operations and facility approvals.
+QuickCourt is a comprehensive sports booking platform with a hierarchical CRM/control panel system designed to manage multiple companies, facilities, and services under a unified administrative structure.

+**Platform Architecture:**
+- **Admin Level**: Platform controller and supervisor with full system access
+- **Company Level**: Multiple companies managed under admin oversight
+- **Owner Level**: Company controllers with owner role managing their assigned company's facilities
+- **User Level**: Regular customers booking sports facilities

+The CRM serves as the central control panel for this multi-tenant system, where admins manage companies, assign owners to companies, and owners manage their company's facilities and operations.
+All data flows through this hierarchical structure ensuring proper access control and data isolation.

 ## User Preferences